karayabin/universe-snapshot/universe/Ling/Light_Realist/personal/mydoc/pages/open-admin-table-protocol.md

 # generic_filter

-This tag is very open.
-It can be used in a per-column search for instance, or in an advanced form search, or anywhere some filtering needs to be done.
+This tag is mainly used in an advanced form search.

 It takes three variables: